bobbyn24/bluepy-project/README.md

 ![Y axis calculation](y-calculation.png)

 Finally, the 3D simulation is created by plotting the vertices, connecting them, and creating surfaces between them (with the help of [the PyOpenGL library](http://pyopengl.sourceforge.net/ "PyOpenGL library")).
-The rotation matrix is then translated by the angles given by our previous calculations (on the X axis and on the Y axis).
+The rotation matrix is then translated by the angles given by our previous calculations (on the X and Y axes).

 ### Created as a part of the Sensory Information Technologies for Sleep Monitoring Research Project at the Advanced Materials and Process Engineering Laboratory.